In 1990, a middle-aged woman submitted her manuscript to publishing houses, hoping for the best.

 So do your best to make your product perfect, and the rest of your job will be easier.
 Without enough faith in your product, the first couple of rejections can hit harder than you can handle.

 So strive to have some confidence in what you’ve created before you find your audience.
+Create a good product.

-2. How to Find the right audience
+2. Keep searching for the right audience

 That little girl better appreciates JK Rowling because she enjoys reading the manuscript.
 She probably enjoyed it because the hero in the book is a young person like herself.